R0X4R/Indra/README.md

 ---

 <p align="center">
-Indra is a powerful, versatile, and user-friendly Python-based network scanning and vulnerability assessment tool.
+Indraa is a powerful, versatile, and user-friendly Python-based network scanning and vulnerability assessment tool.
 </p>

 ## Features